-Once you are trustworthy you easily open a channel of communication with your employees who feel comfortable to come to you with their issues/concerns and queries or if they have done something wrong.
+Once you are trustworthy you easily open a channel of communication with your employees who feel comfortable coming to you with their issues/concerns and queries or if they have done something wrong.

-Also being Honest as a leadership skill means to be ‘transparent’.
-You need to share as much information that you can within your managerial limits as well as give feedbacks clearly and constructively without any confusion.
+Also being Honest as a leadership skill means being transparent.
+You need to share as much information that you can within your managerial limits as well as give feedback clearly and constructively without any confusion.

 As the quote in the cartoon, the leader should not “fake it till you use it”.
-If the skill of integrity is merely put up as an act to win trust then rest assured you can loose it more easily than you gained it!
-So, it should be rather a true act in and out because you as a leader believe in it!!
+If the skill of integrity is merely put up as an act to win trust then rest assured you can lose it more easily than you gained it!
+So, it should be rather a true act in and out because you as a leader believes in it!!

-#Develop the ability to apologise and accept your mistake if wrong…( even though it’s a very difficult thing to do!)
+- Develop the ability to apologize and accept your mistake if wrong…( even though it’s a very difficult thing to do!)

-#Follow and set the blueprint for your employees/Team by practising strong business ethics
+- Follow and set the blueprint for your employees/Team by practicing strong business ethics

 2. Visionary- Be Innovative and Think Long-Term